GROUNDWORK ROOTED IN SCIENCE

 Hayman, M. M. E., Jones, W., Aman, A., Ward, J., Anderson, J., Lyall, D. M., Pell, J. P., Sattar, N., Welsh, P., & Strawbridge, R. J. (2025).
 Association of GLP1R locus with mental ill-health endophenotypes and cardiometabolic traits: A trans-ancestry study in UK Biobank.
 Diabetes, Obesity and Metabolism, 27(4), 1845–1858. https://doi.org/10.1111/dom.16178

-Is inflammation the thread between mental and physical illness?
+Inflammation: the key thread between mental and physical illness?

 Severe mental ill-health and cardiometabolic disease — things like high blood pressure, obesity, and type 2 diabetes — often travel together, and we don't fully understand why.
 In this paper, we explored a complex region of the genome best known for its role in immunity (the HLA/MHC locus) and found evidence that it influences both.